angu-dev/defly/README.md

 ---
 **Navigation**

 This can be used to create a navigation.
-It is only possible to create a navigation.
+It is only possible to create one navigation.

 |Attribute|Values|Description|
 |-|-|-|